Paul-Surridge/Sample-Works/README.md

 	1. Projects			Sample java/javaFX, Crestron and AMX projects for review
 	2. Research			Sample research of key concepts, constructs, syntax for review
 	3. Screenshots			Sample java/javaFX, Crestron and AMX screenshots for review
 	4. Pandemic and Prof. Dev.
-Summary of pandemic, redundancy and subsequent training period
+Summary of pandemic, redundancy and subsequent professional development
 	5. Software Principles		Summary of personal principles applied to all software
 	6. Software Proficiencies	Summary of proficiencies within all languages/technologies